sLoFiSec/first-landing/README.md

 -   > 📩 if things all check out: expect to hear from me!
 If you do not hear a public reply within 3-5 business days,  please consider the interest appreciated but politefully declined.

-🌍 Keep our planet first - Remote is still the choice of the people - especially those of us that still have to live here in 10+ years.
+🌍 Keep our planet first - Remote is still the choice of the people - especially those of us that still have to live here over the next 10+ years!

 <!---
 sLoFiSec/sLoFiSec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.